cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 If ss_PQ^0 = ss_PQ^1, we can show a reduction to the LEAK-BIND-K-CT security of the PQ KEM.
 The reduction is given two PQ KEM key pairs as input and must output two distinct PQ KEM ciphertexts that decapsulate to the same key.
+Per the LEAK-BIND-K-CT game of {{CDM23}} (Figure 5), these two ciphertexts may be decapsulated under either the same key pair or the two distinct key pairs, at the adversary's choice; the reduction covers both cases.
 The reduction does this by generating two nominal-group key pairs and running the CG LEAK-BIND-K-CT adversary on all keys.
 Then the reduction outputs the PQ KEM ciphertexts output by the adversary.
 The probability that the adversary